omegahm/DBP2P/README.md

 For example, to invoke the manual identity provider, insert the following code where you want it to be invoked:

-    Intent i = BtAPI.getIntent(MainActivity.this, BtAPI.IDENTITY_PROVIDER_MANUAL);
+    Intent i = BtAPI.getIntent(MainActivity.this, BtAPI.IDENTITY_PROVIDER_MANUAL, uuid);
     startActivityForResult(i, REQUEST_DUSTYTUBA);

-where `REQUEST_DUSTYTUBA` is an integer constant chosen to distinguish between the result of this activity and others you may be using.
+where `REQUEST_DUSTYTUBA` is an integer constant chosen to distinguish between the result of this activity and others you may be using and `uuid` is an instance of the `java.util.UUID` class used to distinguish your bluetooth application from others.
 Also make your main activity implement the `BtAPIListener`-interface and override the `onActivityResult()` method as follows:

     @Override
     protected void onActivityResult (int requestCode, int resultCode, Intent data) {